Citizens Bank Park Seating Tip – Stay Low

 And finally, there’s a chance one of those young Phillies could send a homer your way, which you can then have them autograph and send to you.

 OK, so maybe that last one isn’t very likely.
 And the outfield seats don’t have a view of the skyline in right center field or of the Liberty Bell.
 But it may be the best bang for your buck for Citizens Bank Park seating.

 That said, even the upper level seats are still good seats here, and even if you don’t get the perfect seat, chances are your seat here will be good enough.
-Every seating area at the Bank has its own advantages (which are explained in detail in the Citizens Bank Park E-Guide), and there aren’t too many really bad seats in the place.
+Every seating area at the Bank has its own advantages, and there aren’t too many really bad seats in the place.